freeCodeCamp/freeCodeCamp/guide/english/cplusplus/index.md

 * The first line tells the computer to use the `iostream` header file for this specific program.
 A header file is a separate file with pre-written C++ code.
 There are many other header files which are required for a specific program to run properly.
 For example, `math`, `vector`, `string`, etc. Header files are generally represented by a `.h` extension, when including standard library header files you don't include the `.h` extension.
 * The `iostream` header contains the public interface for the input-output stream from the standard library.
 The `iostream` file contains code for allowing the computer to take input and generate an output, using the C++ language.
-* The second line tells the computer to use the standard namespace which includes features of standard C++.
+* The second line tells the computer to use the standard namespace, which includes features of standard C++.
 You could write this program without this line, but you'd have to use `std::cout` instead of `cout` and `std::endl` instead of `endl` on line 4.
 It makes the code more readable and our lives as programmers easier.

 #### Line 3 and 4